-Carnivorous and infamous, the praying mantis devours anything of suitable size it can find, including several insects, bees, humming birds, crickets and the like.
-This article provides basic information on, ”Praying mantis fact,” including its anatomy, color, habitat, what they eat, camouflaging, their life cycle and domestic breeding.
+Carnivorous and infamous, the praying mantis devours anything of the suitable size it can find, including several insects, bees, hummingbirds, crickets, and the like.
+This article provides basic information on, ”Praying mantis fact,” including its anatomy, color, habitat, what they eat, camouflaging, life cycle, and domestic breeding.
 These insects exhibit cannibalistic tendencies while mating, when the female rips off the head of the male, and later on, proceeds to eat the body in the throes of the mating process.
 The insect gets its name “praying mantis”, from its posture of folding its two front bristly forelegs in a folded praying position.

 The Head, Eyes, and Antennae: The head is triangular and can move 180 degrees each way, giving the insect a mega 60 foot view all round.
 The eyes are compound, made up of hundreds of lenses that distinguish image and color.
 Additionally, the three eyes located between the antennae, help to differentiate between light and dark.
 The two slender and long antennae use the sense of smell to locate food.
 The teeth are sharp and enable the insect to chew on its prey, before eating.

 The body: An exoskeleton made from plates, joined together with an elastic tissue that allows for movement, covers the whole body, including the eyes, like armor.
 The abdomen is long, and an adult sports wings.
 Three pairs of jointed legs including the spiny forelegs that help to catch and hold the prey, as well as the wings, join at the thorax.

 Most praying mantises are either green or brown in color, but depending on the species, you can find them in colors ranging from faint green to pink that you can see among the flowers in the tropical regions.
 This information contributes to some of the “praying mantis facts.”